-Although many different business sectors are doing what they can to be more sustainable, the construction sector is unique because it has the chance to significantly affect the way these practices are applied.
+Although most business sectors are making strides to become more sustainable, the construction sector is unique because it can significantly affect how sustainable practices are applied.
 This is because of the large amounts of materials and energy that the industry uses.

 One of the best ways to practice sustainability in construction is through the materials that are used.
-A new generation of stronger, lighter and more sustainable building materials can help solve many problems in the industry as well as push current practices to be more sustainable.
+A new generation of stronger, lighter and revolutionary building materials can help solve many problems in the industry as well as push current practices to be more sustainable.

 These materials have the added benefit of protecting the environment by reducing the carbon footprint of the buildings that use these materials.
 They promote a cleaner Earth and a future of sustainability while also being aesthetically appealing and much more efficient.